garden-io/garden/docs/reference/module-types/kubernetes.md

   # workload is used.
   containerName:

-# Specifies necessary configuration details of the local application which will replace a target remote service.
+# Specifies necessary configuration details of the local application which will be used instead of a target remote
+# Kubernetes resource,
+# which can be a Workload or a Pod.
 #
+# Note that `serviceResource` must also be specified to enable local mode.
+# The local mode configuration for `kubernetes` module type relies on the `serviceResource.kind` and
+# `serviceResource.name` fields
+# to identify and find a target Kubernetes resource.
+#
+# The `serviceResource.containerName` field is not used by the local mode configuration.
+# The `localMode` has its own field `containerName` to specify a target container name explicitly.
+#
-# The target service will be replaced by a proxy container with an SSH server running,
+# The container of the target Kubernetes resource will be replaced by a proxy container with an SSH server running,
-# and the reverse port forwarding will be automatically configured to route the traffic to the local service and back.
+# and the reverse port forwarding will be automatically configured to route the traffic to the locally deployed
+# application and back.
 #
 # Local mode is enabled by setting the `--local` option on the `garden deploy` or `garden dev` commands.
 # The local mode always takes the precedence over the dev mode if there are any conflicts service names.